Your todo list:

 Luna Lumina (see route 19 on photo)

-A tips splitter on upper headwall to the right of Lichening the Serpent and Airbus.
+A tips splitter on upper headwall to the right of Goodnight Moon.
 Beautiful tips climbing through multiple sustained cruxes with an airy face traverse left where the first crack tapers.

-To reach Observatory Ledge, climb Space Shuttle to anchors, then up another 20 feet to Observatory Ledge-Right anchors.
-From here, the climb steps left and straight up the short hand crack to a ramp, then up another handcrack to a hand-traverse right.
+To reach Observatory Ledge, climb Space Shuttle to anchors, then up another 15' feet to Observatory Ledge-Right anchors.
+From here, the climb heads up right past 2 bolts on steep terrain to thin tips crack and face climbing.

 Bring a few zero cams and small(not micro) wires and a few finger to hand sizes up to #3 Camalots.
 Single 60m rope works well.